 Meckler cited a Forbes report that pushed back against claims from Facebook COO Sheryl Sandberg others saying that Parler was used heavily during the Capitol breach.
 The Forbes article cited data from the Program on Extremism at the George Washington University, finding that charging documents related to the Capitol breach mention Facebook 73 times, YouTube is mentioned 24 times, Facebook-owned Instagram is mentioned 20 times, and Parler is mentioned eight times.

-“If you look at the actual numbers,” there was “barely a blip on Parler,” Meckler said, adding: “It was Facebook.
+“If you look at the actual numbers,” there was “barely a blip on Parler,” Meckler told The Epoch Times, adding: “It was Facebook.
 It was YouTube, it was Twitter.
 That’s where the bad activity was taking place, for the most part.”

 “I think this was a political hit.
 And I actually think it was a business hit.
 I think there are two things,” Meckler remarked.
 “They were trying to stifle free speech, I think they don’t like the idea that people can go online and say whatever they want to say, as long as it’s legal.
 They just they’re opposed to that philosophy.
 The second is, I think, a business threat, our model is entirely different than the other social media platforms.”